rogdooley/OSEP-Code-And-Notes/Notes/Modules/12 Windows Credentials.md

 With the SAM and SYSTEM files copied, you can now analyze them using tools like `samdump2`, `mimikatz`, `hashcat`, or `John the Ripper` to extract and crack the password hashes.

-### Notes and Considerations

-- **Permissions**: Ensure you have administrative privileges to perform these actions.
-- **Security**: Be cautious when handling the SAM and SYSTEM files as they contain sensitive information.
 - **Cleanup**: After you’ve finished, you can delete the shadow copy to free up space:

   ```cmd